Qu4tro/pgrst-dev-setup/README.md

   - ### swagger
       Starts a server on port 5003
       Points by default to postgrest proxy server
-      [BUG: base url is wrong and i have no idea how to change it to correctly do requests]

   - ### mitmproxy
       Starts a reverse proxy on port 5002